tradevisapp/infrastructure/README.md

 ### Troubleshooting Kubernetes Cluster

-If you encounter any issues with the Kubernetes cluster, a helper script is provided to assist with common setup tasks:
+If you encounter any issues with the Kubernetes cluster, helper scripts are provided to assist with common tasks and troubleshooting:

 ```
-# Run the setup script
+# Run the basic setup script
 ./setup-kind.sh

+# For more comprehensive troubleshooting
+./troubleshoot.sh
 ```

-This script will:
+The troubleshooting script will:
+1. Check system resources
+2. Verify Docker status
-1. Check the cluster status
+3. Check Kind cluster status
-2. Restart the deployment
-3. Wait for pods to be ready
+4. Test Kubernetes connectivity
-4. Display current pod status
+5. Display node and pod status
+6. Test API server health
+7. Automatically rebuild the cluster if needed

 Common issues that might occur:
 - Node taints preventing pod scheduling
 - Resource constraints
 - Image pull failures
+- API server connectivity issues

 You can check for these issues with these commands: